Alexander Siloti: Biography

 In the generation prior to 1917, Siloti was one of Russia's most important artists, with music by Arensky, Lyadov, Blumenfeld, Szymanowski, Liszt, Rachmaninoff, Stravinsky, Taneyev and Tchaikovsky dedicated to him.
 In 1918, Siloti was appointed Intendant of the Mariinsky Theatre, but late the following year fled what had become Soviet Russia for England, finally settling in New York City in December 1921.
-From 1925-1942 he taught at the Juilliard School, performing occasionally in recital, and in November 1930 gave a legendary all-Liszt concert with Arturo Toscanini.
-His many students included Ilmari Hannikainen, Bertha Melnik, Marc Blitzstein, Gladys Ewart, and Eugene Istomin.
+From 1925 to 1942 he taught at the Juilliard School, performing occasionally in recital, and in November 1930 gave a legendary all-Liszt concert with Arturo Toscanini.
+His many students included Ilmari Hannikainen, Bertha Melnik, Marc Blitzstein, Gladys Ewart, Josef Raieff and Eugene Istomin.

 Siloti, who was one of the great practitioners of the art of transcription, wrote over 200 of these arrangements, as well as orchestral editions of the music of Bach, Beethoven, Liszt, Tchaikovsky and Vivaldi.
 Possibly his most famous transcription is the Prelude in B minor, based on a keyboard prelude by J. S. Bach.
 As a pianist Siloti made 8 piano rolls and 26 minutes of home-recorded discs.
 Carl Fischer has published a large anthology of his piano transcriptions, and Rowman and Littlefield has published the first full-scale Alexander Siloti biography.
 In 2014, the Alexander Siloti Archive at Stanford University was donated by author and alumnus Charles Barber.
 In six linear feet, it contains all of the correspondence, documentation, music and manuscripts acquired for the writing of the Siloti biography called Lost in the Stars, and for publication of the 'Alexander Siloti Collection' of piano music.

 His daughter, Kyriena Siloti, was a noted pianist and teacher in New York and Boston until her death in 1989, aged 94.

 Alexander Siloti is buried at the Russian Orthodox Convent Novo-Diveevo Cemetery, Nanuet, New York.